acodeliker/acodeliker.github.io/docs/Chap0/readme.md

 > Thread

 Boost's thread library is also standardized, and the packaged_task similar to the .Net TPL library is also standardized.
-Since it has a lot to introduce, I will write an article to introduce it, so I won't talk about it here.
+Since it has a lot to introduce, I will write an article to introduce it, so I won't talk about it here. it would be [there](Chap0/readme?id=_10std::thread)

 > Time function

 In fact, the C language standard library provides a time function, but it is extremely difficult to use.
-Now Boost's time function chrono has been standardized.
+Now Boost's time function `chrono` has been standardized.
 Although it is still not as easy to use as .Net's TimeSpan, it is at least better than the standard C set. too much.

 ```cpp